chef/chef-web-docs/chef_master/source/chef_client_security.rst

 authentication_protocol_version
 ----------------------------------------------------
 The ``authentication_protocol_version`` option in the ``client.rb`` file is used to determine the authentication protocol that communicates with Chef server.
-For example, specify TLS version 1.3 to enable support for SHA-256 algorithms:
+For example, specify protocol version 1.3 to enable support for SHA-256 algorithms:

    .. code-block:: ruby

       knife[:authentication_protocol_version] = '1.3'

-Note that TLS 1.3 is only supported on Chef server versions 12.4.0 and above.
+Note that authentication protocol 1.3 is only supported on Chef server versions 12.4.0 and above.

 SSL Certificates
 =====================================================